 As a Literary Studies student, you will never be lost for words.
 Literary scholars never stop debating.
 For this reason, we will teach you to have opinions and to defend these opinions.

 Judged best in the field

-Our Literary Studies program was voted the cream of the crop in the 2018 edition of the Selection Guide for Universities (Keuzegids Universiteiten 2017).
-The content of the program, the lecturers and the workload, in particular, came in for a lot of praise.
+Our Literary Studies programme was voted the cream of the crop in the 2018 edition of the Selection Guide for Universities (Keuzegids Universiteiten 2017).
+The content of the programme, the lecturers and the workload, in particular, came in for a lot of praise.

 As a graduate literature scholar, you can take on roles such as a literary critic or an editor at a publisher, or you can work in education (preparing course materials and literary documentation).
 You can also conduct scientific research, organise cultural activities or work in policy sectors of the government.

 With your expertise in literature, you write reviews, articles and columns, and conduct interviews about old or new literature.
 You are up to date on new works and use your knowledge to critique them.

 You scout literary talent and provide authors with guidance about writing their books and putting them on the market.
 You also edit manuscripts.